 Extracts from Thunderbolt’s Log

-On this page you will find a log of Thunderbolt’s sailing adventures as she sails the Solent in pursuit of pleasant days and learning opportunities.
-Sailing from Southampton Town Quay gives the club access to the central Solent and endless opportunities to develop every facet of a sailors knowledge.
-Not every trip is listed here – we sail every week – this is just a sample.
+On this page we have log extracts and pictures from a handful of days out in 2019.
+Sailing from Southampton Town Quay gives the club easy access to the Solent and endless opportunities for club members to develop their skills and awareness.
+Not every trip is listed here, we sail every week – all year round.

 21 July 2019: Ryde – IOW